 - Rhythm refers to beat, meter, tempo, and syncopation.
 It involves the duration of sound through time.

-- Dynamics relates to the loudness or softness of the music and how it’s played.
-They can change gradually or be sudden.
+- Dynamics relates to how loud or how soft the music is.
+They can change gradually or change suddenly.

-- Melody is the linear arrangement of pitches.
+- Melody involves the linear arrangement of pitches.
 It is the part of the song that one usually sings or hums because it is “catchy.”

 - Harmony is what happens when pitches come together.
-It adds fullness to the music, and it is the harmony that gives a piece of music has a sense of tonal “home.”
+It adds fullness to the music, and it is the harmony that gives a piece of music has a sense of “tonal home.”

-- Tone Color, or timbre, involves the sound of instruments and the range they’re played in.
+- Tone Color, or timbre, are the unique sounds of instruments and their musical ranges.
 For example, the voice sounds different than a piano.
-Likewise, a woman’s voice sounds different than a man’s.
+Likewise, while their ranges overlap some, they are also different.

 How Is Music Used in Music Therapy?

 In addition to the traditional aspects of assessment, part of the assessment in music therapy includes understanding how a person responds to music or sounds.
 For example, someone with sensory processing challenges will perceive sounds differently.
 Additionally, the way they approach and play instruments may be different.
-Likewise, someone who was told growing up that they “couldn’t sing” or were “tone deaf” may feel reluctant to sing.
-All of this is relevant information for a music therapist to have when figuring out how to approach addressing the therapeutic needs.

 Additionally, tempo and dynamics can sonically represent how a person feels inside.
 Someone who plays fast may be feeling anxious or nervous.
-Whereas someone playing slowly or softly may be feeling depressed or withdrawn.
-Likewise forceful playing could represent anger or a need for increased sensory input.
+While someone playing slowly or softly may be feeling depressed or withdrawn.
+Likewise, forceful playing could represent anger or a need for increased sensory input.
 These observations provide valuable assessment information.

 Types of Musical Activities Used in Music Therapy

-So now let’s look at the actual musical activities that can be used in music therapy.
+Now let’s look more closely at the types of musical activities you might experience in music therapy.
 In general, there are two categories of musical activities.
 They are active music and receptive music.

 Active music involves things such as: